HONZU SAEMIDORI MATCHA | Yame

 Shaded for around 30 days using the traditional Honzu (本蔶) shading method, the plants develop natural sweetness, rounded umami, and aromatic clarity.
 A slow 2025 spring supported steady nutrient accumulation, followed by a single hand harvest.
 The finest leaves were processed into tencha, cold aged (jukusei), and stone-ground in small batches.

-Pure and composed, this matcha offers firm yet gentle umami, natural sweetness, and notes of buttered edamame, steamed spinach, sweet grass, and subtle almond, with a smooth, rounded texture and long, clean finish.
+Pure and composed, Honzu Saemidori Matcha Oboro offers firm yet gentle umami, natural sweetness, and notes of buttered edamame, steamed spinach, sweet grass, and subtle almond, with a smooth, rounded texture and long, clean finish.
 Elegant as Usucha, it gains depth and persistence as Koicha.

 Awarded Best in Show Gold at The Leafies 2024 and Highly Commended in 2023, this matcha is produced in only a few kilograms per year, an expressive example of Saemidori and Yame craftsmanship, suited to moments of attention and ceremony.